erneskipython2/minesweeper/README.md

     -I added the basic project skeleton with expected packages and maven configuration dependencies, testing and coverage -I added the basic log configuration properties
     -I added info project properties
+    -I added mongodb, actuator and some other common props, added actuator dep for prod ready features